tristan-ka/Stochastic-approximation-notebook/README.md

 # Stochastic-approximation-notebook

-Here are two notebooks on stochastic approximations One should try to solve the notebook first and go to the solution "_corrige" afterward.
+Here are two notebooks on stochastic approximations.

+One should try to solve the notebook first and go to the solution "_corrige" afterward.